 Ensure that your officiant is authorized to solemnize the marriage or civil union by consulting the register of officients.

 Some of these officiants are affiliated with a religious society.
-To consult the list of religious societies.(PDF, 53 Ko)
+To consult the list of religious societies in which at least one officiant is active.(PDF, 440 Ko)

 For information on the rules respecting the solemnization of civil marriages and civil unions , go to this link on the Web site of the Ministère de la Justice.

 To obtain a civil status document concerning marriage or civil union, consult the section Certificate and copy of an act.